clojure-emacs/cider/ROADMAP.md

 There's a bit of info on the subject [here](https://github.com/clojure-emacs/cider/issues/1416).

+## Implement new nREPl features

+* sideloading
+* dynamic middleware loading
+* completion
+* lookup

+## Make CIDER somewhat Clojure-agnostic

+There are many languages that provide their nREPL implementations and it'd be nice if they worked with CIDER as far as the core nREPL protocol goes.

+Here's [an example](https://github.com/clojure-emacs/cider/issues/2848) of how little work is needed to have CIDER work with Fennel.

 ## Gradual merger with refactor-nrepl

 It would make sense to move some important refactor-nrepl